In Gritty Paris Suburb, Virus Sparks social Tsunami - UrduPoint

 "And if we can't pay for the water and heating, that means we also can't pay for upkeep and emergency repairs.

-" - 'Social tsunami' - On a recent day, a few streets from the tower block, some 40 people waited in line for free meals and other goods distributed by the Restos du Coeur charity, which hands out food packages and hot meals to those in need.
+" On a recent day, a few streets from the tower block, some 40 people waited in line for free meals and other goods distributed by the Restos du Coeur charity, which hands out food packages and hot meals to those in need.

 The association has seen a significant jump in the number of people seeking assistance because of what Rio describes as the "social tsunami" brought upon by the pandemic.